 1. Begin with a Written List

-First, imagine that you have all the time, money, skills, education, and experi¬≠ence that you need to accomplish any goal you can set for yourself.¬† Dream big!¬† Write down whatever goals come to mind in 30 seconds.¬† Your goals must be in writing.
+First, imagine that you have all the time, money, skills, education, and experi¬≠ence that you need to accomplish any goal you can set for yourself.¬† Dream big!¬† Write down whatever goals come to mind in 30 seconds.¬† You must handwrite your goals.
 They must be clear, specific, detailed, measurable, and written in the past tense as if they have already been achieved.

-Next, review your list and identify the one goal which if achieved would have the biggest impact on all your other goals.¬† This one goal is where you start.
+Next, review your list and identify the 1 goal which if achieved would have the biggest impact on all your other goals.¬† This one goal is where you start.

 Your Fitness Goals

 The strategy of putting your goals to paper is a must-do within any context including those related to health and fitness.¬† For example, I have a goal related to improving my back squat performance.